-Another typical Rome meat dish is lamb "scottaditto", which means, lamb chops so hot and crispy, they burn your fingers.
+Another typical Rome meat dish is lamb "scottadito", which means, lamb chops so hot and crispy, they burn your fingers.

 Spezzatino, or cut up pieces of meat (beef, pork or lamb), sometimes on the bone, and cooked until it's falling apart, is another dish you will find on Roman menus.
 It's homey and simple, much like a hearty stew.

-There is a lot of pork in Roman cuisine, and very often in pasta sauces such as amatriciana, gricia and carbonara.
+There is a lot of pork in Roman cuisine.
+You will often find it in pasta sauces such as amatriciana, gricia and carbonara.

 . . . and maialino al forno which is very tender, slowly baked baby pig.
 This dish is often served with roasted rosemary-herbed potatoes.